 Nobody knows how ECT may help an emotionally disturbed patient.
 ECT causes seizures and seizures sometimes help treat emotional disease.
 No data is available to support a common theory that electric shocks damage the brain to cause loss of memory of past events that caused the emotional problems in the first place.

 My Opinion Paul Robeson was one of the bravest men who ever lived.
 He stood up to tyrants all over the world in support of those who were downtrodden, burdened by prejudice, and looking for hope in seemingly hopeless situations.
 At age 63 this brilliant and apparently stable man became increasingly depressed.
 Nobody knows the cause.
-It could have been: * as his son thinks, that he was given hallucinogenic drugs by some entity that wanted to destroy him, or * the electroshock treatment damaged his brain, or * he developed Alzheimer's disease or some other dementia, or * his brain was damaged by an infection that he picked up many years before as an incredibly attractive, brilliant, athletic and famous man.
+It could have been: * as his son thought, that he was given hallucinogenic drugs by some entity that wanted to destroy him, or * the electroshock treatment damaged his brain, or * he developed Alzheimer's disease or some other dementia, or * his brain was damaged by an infection that he picked up many years before as an incredibly attractive, brilliant, athletic and famous man.

 Paul Robeson April 9, 1898 – January 23, 1976